-Proceeds realized from the sale of mineral exploration property interests are credited against mineral property and deferred exploration costs previously capitalized for each project.
+Proceeds realized from the sale of property interests are credited against exploration and evaluation assets.
 Any shortfall or excess is recorded as a loss or gain, respectively, in the consolidated statement of operations.

 The Company may be entitled to certain refundable tax credits on qualified exploration expenditures incurred in the Province of British Columbia.
 The refundable tax credit rate based on qualified expenditures incurred is 20% in British Columbia.
 In accordance with IAS 20, any tax credits receivable are credited against the costs incurred at the time they are determined to be receivable.